Glenda Yael Nieto Cuebas

 About

-Dr. Glenda Y. Nieto-Cuebas is an Associate Professor of Spanish and the George and Louise Peters Professor of World Languages and Cultures.
-She is originally from Puerto Rico, where she earned a B.A. in Fine Arts (Universidad Interamericana, San Germán) and a M.A. in Hispanic Studies (Universidad de Puerto Rico, Mayagüez).
+Dr. Glenda Y. Nieto-Cuebas is a Professor of Spanish and the George and Louise Peters Professor of World Languages and Cultures.
+She is originally from Puerto Rico, where she earned a B.A. in Fine Arts (Universidad Interamericana, San Germán) and an M.A. in Hispanic Studies (Universidad de Puerto Rico, Mayagüez).
 She received a PhD in Hispanic Literature at the University of Massachusetts, Amherst.
 Before teaching at OWU, she was a Lecturer of Spanish at Amherst College.

 To learn more about Dr. Nieto-Cuebas' CV, publications, and her experiential learning projects, click HERE.